PoisotLab/ms_betacov_mapping/README.md

 on selective pressure, while lower rates of exchange may enable more simultaneous trajectories of viral specialization to coexist within a given community.
-We combine global maps of all three to generate a map of coevolutionary regimes, where close colors represent similar risks, and paler pixels represent overall higher risk (@fig:trivariate).
+We combine global maps of all three to generate a map of coevolutionary regimes, where close colors represent similar risks, and paler pixels represent overall higher risk (see Methods).
 We find that these regions do not neatly overlap with those defined in @fig:biogeo or @fig:richness, reinforcing the notion that local-scale coevolutionary mosaics can form within cophylogenetic regions.

-![Trivariate additive mapping of the components of risk.
-Viral sharing runs from yellow (low) to blue (high); host phylogenetic diversity runs from pink (low) to high (green) channel, and compositional uniqueness runs from cyan (low) to red (high).
+![**Trivariate additive mapping of the components of risk.** Viral sharing runs from yellow (low) to blue (high); host phylogenetic diversity runs from pink (low) to high (green); and host compositional uniqueness runs from cyan (low) to red (high).
 The GMTC suggests that the highest evolutionary potential for emergence exists in unique and diverse host communities with low viral sharing, *i.e.* pixels around yellow.
 All components are scaled in brightness so that a pixel with no sharing, no phylogenetic diversity, and no compositional uniqueness